codesharedot/quantum-resistant-ledger-price/README.md

-# poet price
+# medibloc price

-Gets the poet price with Python (from JSON).
+Gets the medibloc price with Python (from JSON).

 https://pythonbasics.org